8 Essential Punch Needle Tips for Beginners

 close up photo of rug warp

 Rug warp is similar to Monk’s cloth but stiffer.
-It’s used a lot in rug making and is a good choice for something like that where you need your backing fabric to be sturdy and strong.
+It’s used a lot in rug making and tufting and is a good choice for something like that where you need your backing fabric to be sturdy and strong.

 It’s not just for rugs though!
 Since it’s so sturdy it would make a great foundation for a larger punch needle piece.